 Looking to make a picture-perfect glazed ham for your Easter supper?
 Good idea!
-Ham is less stressful to prepare than many other roasted meats because most hams are sold already cooked.
-(Usually smoked, which adds succulent flavor.)
-All you need to do is reheat and finish it off with a tasty glaze.
-Our professional Test Cooks show you how it’s done:
+Ham is less stressful to prepare than many other roasted meats because most are sold already cooked (and they’re usually smoked, which adds succulent flavor).

 Don’t overcook it.